 It won’t taste nearly as fresh or be as nutritionally packed, but you could use a jar of salsa instead of tomatoes, peppers, onion, and cilantro.
-It will still be healthier and more nutritious than most drive-thru items, so go for it and save yourself even more time.
+It will still be healthier and more nutritious than most canned soups, so go for it and save yourself even more time with this hearty meal.

 More easy vegan recipes with black bean recipes

 Grab your FREE Plant-Based Snacks, Smoothies, & Desserts mini-cookbook now!